|Kidney disease in your cat|

 Making small modifications to your home and household routine can make life easier for your elderly cat.
 They also greatly appreciate a life free of disruptions and change.

 A soft bed, in a quite, accessible location will be much appreciated.
-Get one that does not have a lip on the front.
+Get one that doesn't have a lip on the front.

 Many old cats appreciate added warmth on cold days.
-Either set your home thermostat higher or purchase a low wattage heating liner that warm to approximately 100° F
+Either set your home thermostat higher or purchase a low wattage heating liner that warm to approximately 100° F. But be sure your cat is ambulatory enough to move to a cooler spot if it so desires.

-Build or buy ramps to help your cat climb on its favorite sofa or recliner.
+Build or buy ramps to help your cat climb onto its favorite sofa or recliner.

 Keep food and water bowls within easy reach.
 Use shallow bowls with low sides and keep water bowls in multiple locations around the house.